urbit/urbit/pkg/hs/urbit-uruk/skew.md

 But why would you want such a thing?
 Because it gives a pathway for the state of the entire system to be a portable value, with no impure escape hatches.
-With no FFI or escape hatches to purity, your system can be an inspectable value which contains all of a users programs and data forever, forward and backward compatible between interpreters.
+With no FFI or escape hatches to purity, your system can be an inspectable value which contains all of a user's programs and data forever, forward and backward compatible between interpreters.

 Urbit as a whole would be an event transducer whose entire state would be the
 closure:

-    type Urbit = Nat -> (Urbit, Nat)
+    type Urbit event effect = event -> (Urbit, effect)

 Every action your Urbit would take would be because of a discrete input event which caused a state change and/or an output side effect.
 You could write this